yannickcornaille/create-next-production-app/README.md

 It comes with various configurations and various tools to meet very common needs and use cases with the aim of providing a ready-to-use environment.

+A TypeScript version of this starter kit is also available on the [typescript branch](https://github.com/yannickcornaille/create-next-production-app/tree/typescript).

 ### Overview of available tools and configurations

 - Runtime type checking with [prop-types](https://github.com/facebook/prop-types)